barumau/pandunia/engli/dunia_loge.md

 | Javanese   | basa         | basa            |
 | Sundanese  | basa         | basa            |

 As you can see, the same word is written and pronounced differently in different languages.
 This is typical of international words.
-They get adapted.
+They get adapted in almost every language to their own spelling system.
 Likewise it is necessary to adapt this word to the spelling and pronunciation rules of Pandunia.
-So the Pandunia word for language becomes **bax**.
+So the Pandunia word for language becomes **baxe**.

 ### Examples of global words

-#### bir (beer)
+#### bire (beer)

 | Language   | Spoken word  | Written word    |
 |------------|--------------|-----------------|